MichaelTJ/Microbit-MBot-Zombies/README.md

 Write the program for the microbit in main.js.
 Wrappers emulate the microbits and MBots.
 Copy your code to makecode -> Javascript to upload it to real microbits.

+Made using node, express, phaser3.
+In terminal run 'node app.js' to run the simulator.